MMT for Dummies

 Also, in terms of what’s happening with the excess reserves that quantitative easing produced right now, Scott Fullwiler has a very important paper on this.
 It shows the strength of MMT economists on central bank operational issues.

 In that same vein of excellence on central banks’ operational issues, the MMT folks have been very good in predicting that supply-demand issues have almost no bearing on interest rates.
 For me, this is the most market-relevant part of the school of thought.
 They say that in a fiat currency world where the currency floats freely, so-called bond vigilantes have very limited power.
 Domestically, state money is the safe asset because there’s no default risk.
 And so yields there are always the lowest for any fixed income asset.
 And bond vigilantes have basically been powerless to bid those prices down too far, because the prices and yields reflect consensus estimates of what the central bank will do with base rates.
-Going back to Japan, if bond investors understand that there is no inflation that would the central bank to lift rates for ten years, then 10-year rates will be near zero.
+Going back to Japan, if bond investors understand that there is no inflation that would force the central bank to lift rates for ten years, then 10-year rates will be near zero.
 And in Japan, they are.
 Investors that don’t like that can simply get out of Japan and sell yen and the currency adjusts accordingly.
 That’s how it will work in the US too.

 Finally, many of the constraints that MMTers get called out on are legal and institutional in nature.
 If you change the law, you change what constraints government is under.
 Ostensibly, those legal and institutional constraints exist for a reason, like fear of inflation or currency depreciation.
 In the end, I think it’s better to look at the real constraints – inflation and currency depreciation – rather than fight over artificial operational constraints.
 I’m a leveraged finance guy So I think it’s sort of like what a private equity company does with a company’s balance sheet with its debt/EBITDA ratio, not looking at the company as it is today, but how it could be when refinanced.